-An Absecon man allegedly made rules about sharing child pornography on a group he led, including that only videos of young girls be posted.
+An Absecon man allegedly made rules about sharing child pornography, which should not be confused with normal adult content from websites such as hdsexvideo, on a group he led, including that only videos of young girls be posted.

 “Please don’t post adult videos,” Carlos Santiago Gomez wrote as administrator of an instant messaging group that traded image of child sexual abuse, according to a federal complaint.

 Santiago Gomez, 27, turned himself in to the FBI’s Atlantic City office Wednesday morning, after returning from a business trip to Texas, U.S. Attorney Craig Carpenito said.